 Caerphilly Mountain and Caerphilly Mountain Snack Bar, South Wales

-Medieval might
+Caerphilly Castle: Medieval might

 The much-loved leaning tower, is famously at an even jauntier angle than Pisa, thanks either to natural subsidence or Civil War gunpowder – no one is quite certain.

-The castle hosts special events throughout the year including crafts, trails and workshops for mini knights-in-training, so check the 'What's On' listings on the Cadw website for upcoming dates.
+The castle hosts special events throughout the year including crafts, trails and workshops for mini knights-in-training, so check the 'What's on' listings on the Cadw website for upcoming dates.

 A bridge over a moat to a large stone castle.